mdrobisch/CalliopeGamePad/README.md

 Here are some differeneces compared to the CallioGamer:

-* The CallioGamer production files seems to be broken at least for my PCB fab of choice.
+* The CallioGamer production files seems to be broken somehow (at least for my PCB fab of choice).
 Now you have the freedom to adjust for yours as well.
 * Added some additional mounting holes.
 So you can add a solid body to the board (e.g., cardboard or 3d-print)
 * Optional Pull-Up resistors are available.
 This can also be used for filtering of the buttons with additional capacitors.
 There is **no need** to solder this for a working gamepad.
 * CalliopeGamePad is made in KiCAD 9 (instead of EasyEDA)